blazbla274/Keebcable/README.md

 # ![alt text](http://keebcables.com/logoKeebcable.png "Keebcable")

-This is commercial project (startup) specialize in create and produce unusual cables.
+Keebcable is commercial project (startup) specialize in create and produce unusual cables.
 Main part of site is cable creator with help to design you own cable.